Course Program of Study (CPOS) Requirements

 Why This is Important

-Taking courses that are not required to complete your major or concentration will be excluded in the calculation to determine how much federal financial aid you can receive each semester.
-Taking classes that are not in your Course Program of Study for your officially declared major's or concentration's may result in a reduction to your overall financial aid package.
+Taking courses that are not required to complete your major or concentration will be excluded in the calculation to determine how much federal aid you can receive each semester.
+Taking classes that are not part of your officially declared major or concentration may result in a reduction of your financial aid package.

 It is essential that your major or any concentration are officially declared and reflected in your student record.
 If you have been planning to declare or change a major or concentration, but have not yet done so, you should consult your academic advisor immediately.